sduoduo233/imgu2/README_en_us.md

 # How to install

-1. Pull the docker image `docker push sduoduo233/imgu2:latest`
+1. Pull the docker image `docker pull sduoduo233/imgu2:latest`

 2. Start container